jaepass/commercejs-react-checkout/README.md

 }
 ```

-The `commerce.checkout.generateToken()` takes in your cart ID and the identifier type `cart`.
+The `commerce.checkout.generateToken()` method takes in your cart ID and the identifier type `cart`.
 The type property is an
-optional parameter you can pass in as an identifier, in this case `cart` the type associated to `this.cart.id`.
+optional parameter you can pass in as an identifier, in this case `cart` is the type associated to `this.cart.id`.
 First
 check that `line_items` in `cart` exists with an `if` statement before inserting the `generateToken()` method.
 The
-returned full `token` object will be stored in the `checkoutToken` state you created above after a successful request.
+returned `token` object will be stored in the `checkoutToken` state you created above after a successful request.

 To call this function, include it in the `componentDidMount` lifecyle hook to generate a token when the component
 mounts.